organisciak/dissertation/document/6_subjective.md

 ### Baseline

-A system that does not assume variation across individuals would not personalize, and instead might use the opinions of any worker to make recommendations for the requestor.
+A system that does not assume variation across individuals would not personalize, and instead might use the opinions of any worker to make recommendations for the requester.
 This is what we use for the baseline measure, performing at an average RMSE of 1.64 for the salt-shaker recommendation task, and 1.51 and 1.58 for the cuisine recommendation tasks in Seattle and Boston, respectively.
 An error of 1.51-1.64 on a five-point scale is fairly high and shows that the tasks are notably subjective to begin with.